LaTeX customization¶

 Changed in version 1.5.3: The location in the LaTeX file has been moved to after

-file is loaded and before executing the contents of'preamble'
+\urlstyle{same}.
+This is done aftersphinx.styfile is loaded and before executing the contents of'preamble'key.Attention

 Loading of packages “hyperref” and “hypcap” is mandatory.